adsigua/penguin-engine/README.md

 + Make a better readme

 #### Far-off goals:
-+ Reimplement rendering engine on different apis (mainly direct-x and opengl, but maybe on other web apis as well)
++ Reimplement rendering engine on different apis (mainly directx and opengl, but maybe on other web apis as well)
 + Implement more game-engine systems, and maybe convert the project to a game engine entirely